Retailer SPAR to enter Middle East, eyes five markets

 “Wherever we go, they say the market is saturated.
 The reality is the food market is evolving always with new ideas and concepts,” he said.

-SPAR’s unique selling point will be its convenience stores and large supermarkets of around 1,800 square meters; other retailers in the region have focused on hypermarkets with sizes of around 10,000 square meters, Campbell said.
+SPAR’s unique selling point will be its convenience stores and large supermarkets of around 1,800 square metres; other retailers in the region have focused on hypermarkets with sizes of around 10,000 square metres, Campbell said.

 The Dutch firm is partnering with Abu Dhabi Cooperative Society, a local retailer, for its Middle East entry and expansion.